Rise to Success: Career Highlights of William F. Buckley Jr.

 God and Man at Yale: The Superstitions of 'Academic Freedom'

-In 1952, after leaving the CIA, William F. Buckley Jr. worked as an editor at The American Mercury before departing due to emerging antisemitic sentiments within the magazine.
+In 1952, after leaving the CIA, William F. Buckley Jr. worked as an editor at The American Mercury, but left after perceiving newly emerging antisemitic tendencies in the magazine.

 1953: Panelist on Answers for Americans

-In 1953, William F. Buckley Jr. started as an occasional panelist on the conservative public affairs program Answers for Americans, broadcast on ABC.
+In 1953, Buckley was an occasional panelist on the conservative public affairs program Answers for Americans.

-In 1954, William F. Buckley Jr. co-authored the book 'McCarthy and His Enemies' with his brother-in-law L. Brent Bozell Jr., defending Senator Joseph McCarthy.
+In 1954, William F. Buckley Jr. co-authored the book "McCarthy and His Enemies" with his brother-in-law L. Brent Bozell Jr., defending Senator Joseph McCarthy's actions against communism.

 McCarthy and his enemies: The record and its meaning